Access and Borrowing Policies

 When an item is recalled, a recall notice is generated with the new due date and sent to the current borrower.
 The current borrower must return the item by the date indicated on the recall notice.
 Items recalled by the library, often for Course Reserves, are due immediately.

 When the recalled item is returned, the requestor will receive an email notification to pick up the item from the Circulation Desk within 14 days.
-If the item isn’t picked up within 14 days, it will be returned to the stacks.
+Items not picked up within 14 days will be returned to the stacks.

 How do I recall an item?

-* Princeton Theological Seminary faculty, students, staff, and CTI scholars may recall an item online using the Request/Recall button in the item’s library catalog record.
+* Princeton Theological Seminary faculty, students, staff, and CTI scholars may recall an item online using the Request/Recall button in the item’s library catalog record or Summon search result.
 Everyone is responsible for honoring recall requests and subject to fines for not returning recalled items.

 Failure to return a recalled item by the new due date will incur a fine of $1.00 per day, and the borrower will be prevented from borrowing again until the item is returned.